eyedeekay/blizzard/README.md

 Snowflake Donor I2P Plugin, `"The Blizzard"`
 ============================================

-This is a library version of the freestanding Snowflake proxy, which I use to produce an I2P Plugin which donates a Snowflake to Tor Browser Users.
+This is standalone version of the Tor Project's "Snowflake" proxy, which I use to produce an I2P Plugin which donates a Snowflake to Tor Browser Users.
 The Snowflake uses I2P to manage it's life-cycle, when you start and stop I2P, so goes the Snowflake.